 3. Straw Mulch

 Straw mulch has proven to help reduce thrips populations in onion beds [3].
-Moreover, it’s easy to install and helps retain moisture in the soil, meaning that your onion crop stays healthy and happy.
+Moreover, it’s easy to install and helps retain soil moisture, keeping your onion crop healthy.

 It’s also great for the environment.
-By using straw mulch, you’re preventing soil erosion and helping maintain a healthy environment for beneficial microorganisms that break down organic matter in the soil.
+Using straw mulch helps prevent soil erosion.
+It also creates a healthy space for beneficial microorganisms to break down organic matter.

 4. Companion Planting